 This is your opportunity to "clean up" the jagged edges and make the cupcake look as appealing as possible.
 Study the sample carefully; see how the surface crochet stitches are used to outline the piece.

-Using color D, work a round of surface crochet slip stitches in a circle over top of the cross stitched area.
+Using color D, work a round of surface crochet slip stitches in a circle over the top of the cross-stitched area.
 This makes the cherry motif appear to be round instead of square.
 End off color D and weave in loose ends.

 Insert your hook into a spot where colors A, B, and C touch each other.
 Pull up a loop of color B and work surface crochet slip stitches around the edge of the cupcake, working around the area where colors A and B touch each other.

 End off.
 Weave in the remaining loose ends.
 Block the piece if desired.